-Following a separation, students in good academic standing and students with no academic standing and students with no academic standing can apply to the University admissions office for re-admission in the following year and regain active student status.
-Students who separate from the University after the end of course withdrawal period may only resume their studies after completing one semester away from University.
-Students who separate from the University without notifying the Office of Admissions and Student Records will not be considered for re-admission.
+Following a separation, students in good academic standing, on probation 1 and with no academic standing can apply to the University admissions office for re-admission in the following year and regain active student status.
+Students who separate from the University after the end of course withdrawal period may only resume their studies after completing one semester away from university.
 Students who separate from the University and are subsequently readmitted, will not be readmitted again after they separate from the University second time for any reason.